memgraph/memgraph/docs/user_technical/drivers.md

 Memgraph is currently single-user only.
 There is no way to control user privileges.
 The default user has read and write privileges over the whole database.

-#### Secure Sockets Layer (SSL)

-Secure connections are not supported.
-For this reason each client driver needs to be configured not to use encryption.
-Consult driver-specific guides for details.